dRobinsonDev/VipExperience/README.md

 ## Lessons Learned
 During this project I learned about React in general as this was my first project using React.
 Specifically I learned about React components, state and props.
 I also learned  to build a full-stack React application.
 I also learned how to integrate React with API data.

 ## Technologies Used
 MongoDB
 Express
 ReactJS
 NodeJS
 JWT (JSON Web Tokens)
+Reactstrap

 ## Third Party Sources Used
 Ticketmaster API